cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

 ## Large Pages Problem
 Breaking of 2Mb pages into smaller pages , because of >60% address not getting used.
+> - Ask from Prof. He told something about this problem, and it's not yet in mainline kernel.

 ## Distributed systems under linux
 1. Complexity: Very High